 Wigan's photography series, The Gods, is a celebration of the culture and community around hip-hop in the American South.
 Shooting primarily in Atlanta, New Orleans, and Miami, Wigan's images are provocative and cinematic, showcasing street culture from a perspective that's intimate and admiring.

 The Gods shares common themes with Wigan's previous work, which includes explorations of tribal Africa, the Jamaican dancehall scene, and images from his extensive travels around the American South.
-Wigan's series is exhibiting at Little Big Man Gallery in Downtown Los Angeles, from this Saturday, May 21 through June 21.
+Wigan's series will be exhibited at Little Big Man Gallery in Downtown Los Angeles, from this Saturday, May 21 through June 21.

 VICE: Why is so much of The Gods shot inside strip clubs?